List of states and union territories of India by households having electricity

 Between 2010 and 2016, India provided electricity to 30 million people each year, more than any other country, the World Bank said in its latest report released in March 2018.

 While the percentage of electrified households under Saubhagya is somewhat disputed, it has been acknowledged by various non-governmental organisations that a very huge number (around 30 million) of households were electrified under the scheme.

-In 2006, Gujarat became the first state to fully electrify all its villages followed by Andhra Pradesh in 2016 and Kerala in 2017.
+In 2006, Gujarat became the first state to fully electrify all its villages, followed by Andhra Pradesh in 2016 and Kerala in 2017.
 Kerala in 2017 became the first state to fully electrify all its households.
-By 2018, eight other states have achieved 100 per cent saturation in household electrification under Saubhagya namely Madhya Pradesh, Tripura, Bihar, Jammu and Kashmir, Mizoram, Sikkim, Telangana and West Bengal, and by 2019, 15 States in the country achieved hundred percent household electrification.
+By 2018, eight other states had achieved 100 per cent saturation in household electrification under Saubhagya: Madhya Pradesh, Tripura, Bihar, Jammu and Kashmir, Mizoram, Sikkim, Telangana and West Bengal.
+By 2019, 15 states had achieved 100 per cent household electrification.

-Note:- The Saubhagya percentages does not count the households who have 'willingly not taken connections' as not electrified.
+Note: The Saubhagya percentages does not count the households who have 'willingly not taken connections' as not electrified.
 In an interview to the Rajya Sabha TV R.K Singh, the power minister had said that the parts of Chhattisgarh left out are the ones that fall in the Bastar region where the Naxals hold the sway.